microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/v1.0/resources/excel.md

 author: grangery
 ms.prod: excel
 doc_type: conceptualPageType
-ms.openlocfilehash: abbb74553e5993f6760adaf4929678f48b7b2b86
+ms.openlocfilehash: 075b37ff04646ef80ea6d83d8461c48471da3aa8
-ms.sourcegitcommit: 3e7769ad097e9c34233fa5fea83afa23c34e14a9
+ms.sourcegitcommit: ef9e0fd8fb6047fa9272e98310eaed2c4e0a2660
 ms.translationtype: HT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 09/10/2019
+ms.lasthandoff: 05/23/2020
-ms.locfileid: "36822764"
+ms.locfileid: "44353634"
 ---
 # <a name="working-with-excel-in-microsoft-graph"></a>Trabalhando com o Excel no Microsoft Graph

-É possível usar o Microsoft Graph para permitir que aplicativos Web e móveis leiam e modifiquem pastas de trabalho do Excel armazenadas no OneDrive for Business, site do SharePoint ou unidade do Grupo.
-O recurso `Workbook` (ou arquivo do Excel) contém todos os outros recursos do Excel por meio de relações. É possível acessar uma pasta de trabalho por meio da [API Drive](drive.md) identificando a localização do arquivo na URL.
-Por exemplo:
+You can use Microsoft Graph to allow web and mobile applications to read and modify Excel workbooks stored in OneDrive for Business, SharePoint site or Group drive.
+The `Workbook` (or Excel file) resource contains all the other Excel resources through relationships.
+You can access a workbook through the [Drive API](drive.md) by identifying the location of the file in the URL.
+For example:

 `https://graph.microsoft.com/{version}/me/drive/items/{id}/workbook/`
 `https://graph.microsoft.com/{version}/me/drive/root:/{item-path}:/workbook/`

-Você pode acessar um conjunto de objetos do Excel (como Table, Range ou Chart) usando APIs REST padrão para realizar operações de criação, leitura, atualização e exclusão (CRUD) na pasta de trabalho.
-Por exemplo, `GET https://graph.microsoft.com/{version}/me/drive/items/{id}/workbook/worksheets`
+You can access a set of Excel objects (such as Table, Range, or Chart) by using standard REST APIs to perform  create, read, update, and delete (CRUD) operations on the workbook.
+For example, `GET https://graph.microsoft.com/{version}/me/drive/items/{id}/workbook/worksheets`
 retorna uma coleção de todos os objetos da planilha que fazem parte da pasta de trabalho.

-A API REST do Excel só oferece suporte para pastas de trabalho formatadas pelo arquivo do Office Open XML.
-Não há suporte para pastas de trabalho de extensão de `.xls`.
+The Excel REST API supports only Office Open XML file formatted workbooks.
+The `.xls` extension workbooks are not supported.

 **Observação**: o suporte para pastas de trabalho armazenadas na plataforma de Consumidor do OneDrive ainda não está disponível.
 Neste momento, somente os arquivos armazenados em plataformas comerciais têm suporte das APIs REST do Excel.